Nena's Wellness Corner

 Instructions

 • Preheat your air fryer to 350°F (175°C).
 The temperature depends on the type and size of the air fryer you have.
-Mine is Cuisinart Compact, which has a manual temperature set, and what worked for me was the temperature of around 350 degrees f.
+I used Cuisinart Compact, which has a manual temperature set, and what worked for me was the temperature of around 350 degrees F.

 • While the air fryer is preheating, whisk the eggs, milk/cream, salt, and pepper until well combined.
 I like using one large bowl to fit all the ingredients for easy pouring into a baking dish.